kapil1garg/eecs337-team3-project2/README.md

 Our project uses several third-party python dependencies.
 Below are instructions for setting up our project for use on your machine.

 1. Clone repository and navigate to directory using command line
+2. Make sure you have virtual environment installed: http://docs.python-guide.org/en/latest/dev/virtualenvs/
-2. Run the following to setup virtual environment and download dependencies:
+3. Run the following to setup virtual environment and download dependencies:

 ```
 virtualenv venv